Dilraba Dilmurat: 2017–present: Breakthrough

 In January 2020, Dilraba starred in the fantasy romance Eternal Love of Dream, reprising her role as Fengjiu from Eternal Love.
 The same year, she starred in the workplace romance drama Love Advanced Customization, portraying a fashion designer.
 In June 2020, Dilraba was ranked by Statista as the second-most-popular celebrity on Douyin, with 55.6 million followers.
 Dilraba later starred in the historical fantasy film Saga of Light portraying Chang'e.

 In 2021, she starred in the historical drama The Long Ballad, portraying Li Changge.
 This series brought her a further rise in popularity.
 Dilraba later starred in You Are My Glory as Qiao Jingjing alongside Yang Yang.
 The series was a commercial success and gained 4 billion views throughout its run.
 In 2022, she was cast in The Blue Whisper alongside Ren Jialun and in the Legend of Anle alongside Gong Jun.
 In 2023, she starred in the law drama Prosecution Elites alongside Tong Dawei.
+In 2025, Dilraba first starred as Deng Yan in the crime drama Sword Rose.
+Later that year, she portrayed Nie Jiu Luo in supernatural drama Love on the Turquoise Land, alongside Cheng Xingxu.
+In 2026, she took on the role of He Simu in fantasy drama Love Beyond the Grave, starring opposite Chen Feiyu.

 Other works

 Endorsements

 Dilraba is considered one of the most in-demand brand ambassadors in China due to numerous endorsement deals ranging from food and beverage, basic commodities, beauty and retail products, to mobile applications and technological products.
 She also endorses several international brands like L'Oréal and Mikimoto.
 P&G's Whisper saw a rise in sales after engaging Dilraba as their spokesperson.
 In 2018, Dilraba ended her contract with Dolce & Gabbana after a racist ad incident in China.

 In 2021, as a Uyghur from Xinjiang, Dilraba publicly voiced her support for cotton produced in Xinjiang after several international companies announced they will not purchase cotton from the region due to concerns of forced labor of Uyghurs.
 Her actions were echoed by most other Chinese celebrities cutting ties with those brands.

 In the same year, Dilraba was announced as Panerai's first ever female global brand spokesperson.

+Dilraba is often regarded as a red carpet darling and global fashion icon.
+In 2023, Business of Fashion inducted her into its BoF 500 class of 2023, recognising her growing influence in the luxury fashion world.
+Following her appearance at the Dior Spring Summer Ready-to-wear show in Paris, French Vogue published an article documenting the sensation she caused amongst fans, international media and onlookers.

-Dilraba has more than 60 endorsements since her debut.
-Currently, Dilraba Dilmurat has 20 active brand endorsements as of March 2023.
+Since her debut, Dilraba has had more than 60 endorsements.
+As of June 2026, Dilraba has 22 active brand endorsements, serving as global brand ambassador for 16.